Skip to content

 But this creates more complexity, unless you can dynamically manage endpoints based on key attributes (language and time zone settings, network segment, Active Directory OU, etc.) in a more operationally efficient way of doing things than maintaining manual lists.

 Privacy-by-design is increasingly the mantra of regulators across the globe.
-So whether you’re migrating to the cloud for the first time or designing a new system, service, or product, use the opportunity to think about data protection.
+Whether you’re in the process of your first migration to the cloud or working on a design for a new product, service, or system, this is your opportunity to think about data protection.

 What data do you need to perform a given business function?
 How long do you need to retain it?